sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-29_hsuan-tsung-divided-by-two-please-no.md

 pinned down in a saMkula yuddha.
 General kAmarAja broke through the enemy ranks and was wreaking havoc, when he was suddenly attacked by a second enemy division.
-We asked him to extricate himself and attack that second division code named indra -jAla 1, and sent our able servants to reinforce his ranks, as well as covered him with mantra prayogas.
+We asked him to extricate himself and attack that second division code named indra-jAla 1, and sent our able servants to reinforce his ranks, as well as covered him with mantra prayogas.
 He scored a spectacular victory on the front indra jAla 1 and returned to tackle indra jAla 2 that he hopes control and then decimate it.
 We also